Create a Website Account - Manage notification subscriptions, save form progress and more.

 Total sales tax rate = 7.75%

+Every 2 years the Fire and Police Commission open the application process for the Fire Department.
+The City of East Moline must follow Illinois State Statutes (Public Act 098-0760/Sec.
+5 Illinois Municipal Code) which requires the city to create an eligibility list which is active for 2 years.
+When the Fire Department has an opening, they must select candidates from the eligibility list.
 Candidates who have completed an application and submitted it to the city, must attend the CPAT (Candidate Physical Agility Test).
 The CPAT testing is offered over an 8 week period for training and practice.
 For those who pass the CPAT, a written test follows.
 Scores from the written test are compiled to form a list.
-Preference points are available according to Illinois State statues.
+Preference points are available according to Illinois State statutes.
 CPAT testing has been an nationally approved standardized testing program.

 In addition to capital improvement impacts, the city also faces compliance with newly mandated and unfunded federal and state regulations regarding the amount and quality of stormwater.
 The United States Environmental Protection Agency's (USEPA) Phase II of the National Pollutant Discharge Elimination System (NPDES) program requires communities to develop, implement, and enforce a stormwater program.The intent of the program is to reduce discharge of pollutants from the storm sewer system, protect all tributaries, and improve water quality.
 Additional personnel will be required to administer and inspect elements relating to reporting and enforcement of a soon-to-be implemented Stormwater and Erosion Control Ordinance to ensure the city's compliance with these regulations.Total of $14.4 million in projected improvements include $1.8 million for the flood protection levee system improvements and $12.4 million for a multi-year Drainage Capital Improvements Plan to replace storm sewers and repair ravine structure.
 If you have any questions, please contact the Engineering Department.